Beckudrup/CodeJam_-202-/README.md

-The script that holds the singleton pattern is our SoundManager.cs script. https://github.com/Beckudrup/Moo-gaming/blob/main/Assets/Scripts/SoundManager.cs The SoundManager script also holds the different sounds that the SOundPlayer.cs script playes https://github.com/Beckudrup/Moo-gaming/blob/main/Assets/Scripts/SoundPlayer.cs
+The script that holds the singleton pattern is our SoundManager.cs script. https://github.com/Beckudrup/Moo-gaming/blob/main/Assets/Scripts/SoundManager.cs

+The SoundManager script also holds the different sounds that the SoundPlayer.cs script playes https://github.com/Beckudrup/Moo-gaming/blob/main/Assets/Scripts/SoundPlayer.cs